-- Before you start, soak the cashews in a small bowl with 5 tbsp of warm water for 30 minutes.
+- Before you start, soak the cashews in a small bowl with 5 or 6 tbsp of warm water for 30 minutes.
 After 30 minutes, blend the cashews in the water they were soaking in.
-Blend until smooth.Blanch the potato until almost tender.
+Blend until smooth.Blanch the potatoes in salted water until almost tender.

 - Heat the oil in a large saute pan.
 Use a pan with a tight-fitting lid.Add the cardamom pods and cinnamon sticks, cook until the pods pop open.
 Reduce the heat to low heat and add the onion and a small pinch of salt.
-Cook the onion with until it is brown and soft, making sure to stir often so the onion doesn't burn.
-At least 20 minutes, longer if you can.
+Cook the onion until it is golden brown and soft, making sure to stir often so the onion doesn't burn.
+At least 20 minutes if you can.

-- As soon as the onion is brown and soft add the spices.
+- As soon as the onion is golden and soft add the spices.
 Add 1 teaspoon of cumin, 1 teaspoon of garam masala and ½ a teaspoon of turmeric then add the chopped chilli, ginger and garlic and cook for about 1 minute, until they release their fragrance.
-Stir in the sultanas.

 - Now turn down the heat to low then stir in the cashew paste, add the cauliflower and stir well.Slowly pour in the coconut milk stirring all the time then add the potatoes.
 Season with salt and black pepper.Stir the sauce then cover the pan with the lid and simmer for about 20 minutes.
 Stir occasionally so that the sauce doesn't stick to the bottom of the pan.

-- Cardamoms - If you are not keen on biting down on a cardamom pod then remove them before you add the cashew paste and yoghurt.
+- Cardamoms - If you are not keen on biting down on a cardamom pod then remove them before you add the cashew paste.
 I would also remove these if you are serving this dish to children.